-watchdog = Watchdog_open(Board_WATCHDOG, RELOAD_VALUE, &params);
+watchdog = Watchdog_open(Board_WATCHDOG, &params);

 if (watchdog == NULL) {

-/ Error initializing Watchdog /
+/ Error opening watchdog /

 }

 '''

 If no Watchdog_Params structure is passed to Watchdog_open(), the default values are used.
-By default, the Watchdog driver has resets turned on and no callback function specified.
+By default, the Watchdog driver has resets turned on, no callback function specified, and stalls the timer at breakpoints during debugging.

 Options for the resetMode parameter are Watchdog_RESET_ON and Watchdog_RESET_OFF.
-The latter allows the Watchdog to be used like another timer interrupt.
+The latter allows the watchdog to be used like another timer interrupt.
 When resetMode is Watchdog_RESET_ON, it is up to the application to call Watchdog_clear() to clear the Watchdog interrupt flag to prevent a reset.
 Watchdog_clear() can be called at any time.